-NATURE OF THE ACTION T.
+T. NATURE OF THE ACTION

 - Defendant has violated California's "prohibition on advertising non-existent sales."
 Hinojos v.
 Kohl's Corp., 718 F.3d 1098, 1106 (9th Cir.
 2013). "[P]rice advertisements matter."
-Id. - This is a class action lawsuit brought to address Defendant's misleading and 2. unlawful pricing, sales, and discounting practices on its website www.mattressfirm.com.
-The products at issue are comprised of all mattresses that have been offered on the website at a sale or discounted price from a higher reference price.
+Id. - 2.
+This is a class action lawsuit brought to address Defendant's misleading and unlawful pricing, sales, and discounting practices on its website www.torrid.com.
+The products at issue are all goods that have at any time been offered on the website, at a sale or discounted price from a higher reference price.
+The products consist almost entirely (if not entirely) of Torrid's in-house branded clothing under the Torrid, Torrid Curve, CURV, and Lovesick brand names.
 Defendant advertises false, misleading, and inflated comparison reference prices to deceive customers into a belief that the sale price is a discounted bargain price. - Anyone visiting the website who buys an item on "sale" from a stricken 3. former or regular price is being misled.
+So too is anyone who buys an item on sale using an automatically or manually applied coupon code.
 This is because that item has not been listed for sale or sold on the website, in the recent past and for a substantial time, at the former price.
-Yet Defendant's use of inflated reference prices, strikethrough pricing and discounting, and purported limited time sales all lead reasonable consumers to believe that the products in fact had been listed for sale and sold on the website, at the former and regular price, in the recent past, for a substantial period of time. - On information and belief, all or nearly all the reference prices on the website are false and misleading.
+Yet Defendant's use of inflated reference prices, strikethrough pricing and discounting, and purported limited time sales all lead reasonable consumers to believe that the products in fact had been listed for sale and sold on the website, at the former and regular price, in the recent past, for a substantial period of time. - On information and belief, all or nearly all the reference prices on the website 4. are false and misleading.
 They are not former or regular prices at which the products were offered on the website in the recent past for a substantial time.
 They are inflated prices posted to lure consumers into purchasing items from Defendant.

 - 5. Beyond that, on information and belief, Defendant's products sold on the website not only have a market value lower than the promised former price, but the market value of the products is also lower than the discounted "sale" price.
 By using false reference pricing and false limited time sales, Defendant artificially drives up demand for the products, and by extension drives up the price of the products.
 As a result, consumers received a product worth less than the price paid.
 To illustrate, assume a company knows a product will sell in the marketplace at \$30.
-But to increase revenue and capture market share, the company advertises the product as having a "regular" price of \$100 and being on "sale" at 60% off (i.e., \$60 off).
-Because consumers value products based on the regular price, and a purported limited-time sale conveys additional savings, the company can sell that \$30 product for \$40. - 6.
+But to increase revenue and capture market share, the company advertises the product as having a regular price of \$100 and being on "sale" at 60% off (i.e., \$60 off).
+Because consumers value products based on the regular price, and a purported limited-time sale conveys savings, the company can sell that \$30 product for \$40. - 6.
 As a result, consumers are deceived into spending money they otherwise would not have spent, purchasing items they would not have purchased, and/or spending more money for an item than they otherwise would have absent deceptive marketing.